Aosanusi30/Kenny-Cookies-Company-/README.md

 After the cleaning, the dataset has 13 fields and 3k+ columns

 # Data Modeling
-The dataset consist of one fact table i.e the order dataset.
+The dataset consist of one fact table i.e the order table.
 From the fact table, a dimension table was extracted onto a separate table.
 The fact table consist of
 - OrderId
 - CustomerId